telerik/maui-docs/controls/datagrid/selection.md

 ---
 title: Selection
 page_title: .NET MAUI DataGrid Documentation - Selection
-description: Check our &quot;Selection&quot; documentation article for Telerik DataGrid for .NET MAUI control.
+description:
-position: 3
+position: 7
 slug: datagrid-selection-overview
 ---

 # Selection in .NET MAUI DataGrid

-The DataGrid exposes a selection feature which enables users to select a cell or a row by clicking (tapping) on it.
+The Telerik UI for .NET MAUI DataGrid exposes a selection feature which enables users to select a cell or a row by clicking (tapping) on it.
 To cancel the selection, users can click the cell or the row again.
 The control provides a single and multiple selection feature.

 This article explains the basic properties and methods that the DataGrid provides for working with selection.